szabogabriel/Tutorials/Docker/Apache_reverse_proxy_with_content_rewrite.md

 Building and running the custom image
 -------------------------------------

 From this point the configuration of Apache HTTP server was ready.
 We just have to put it together.
-I tried mounting the custom config file as a volume, but it didn't wanted to work out.
+I tried mounting the custom config file as a volume, but it didn't wanted to work.
 So I created a simple Dockerfile.

 ```dockerfile
 FROM httpd:latest